luowenqiao/LaVictoire/README.md

 ### To interact with:

-Move the black ring as the cursor onto the door, the door will automatically open when the cursor is hovering on it.
-The cloud will appear and move out.
+Move the little black circle as the cursor onto the door, the door will automatically open when the cursor is hovering on it.
+The cloud will appear and move out from the door.

 ### La Victoire - René Magritte (1898-1976)
 ![Original 2D Image](/Lavictoire.png "Lavictoire")